Angular

 Through easy unit and end-to-end testing integration, Angular provides you many benefits.
 By writing unit tests, you can guard your code against regressions and provide a strong foundation that facilitates maintainability and ease of growth for your app.
 In the same way, end-to-end tests that run against your Angular app will ensure that your app functions as expected.
 This will ward off pesky bugs that can be introduced into production and will help facilitate the creation and/or extension of continuous integration and deployment pipelines for your app.

 Testing is absolutely necessary to ensure your Angular app is maintainable.
-Check out the documentation for testing Angular apps for more information.
+Check out the for more information.